DrHeimdall/PasswordGen/readme.md

 Or if in number mode prints a random number between min and max inclusive.
 If a single number is given, min is 0

-Numbers can be integer or decimal, or in the format of
+Numbers can be integral or decimal, or in the format of
   - x^y x and y can be decimal or integer.
 Returns a decimal
   - xEy x can be either but y is integer.
 Returns a decimal
   - If either min or max is decimal the result will be too